ph4r05/devblog/_posts/2017-12-20-laravel-queues-optimization.markdown

 COMMIT;
 ```

-So the first `select` essentially selects the first available job in the FIFO manner.
+The first `select` essentially selects the first available job in the FIFO manner.
-Job is available if `available_at <= NOW()` or the job is expired (will get to that).
+Job is available if `available_at <= NOW()` or the job is *expired* (will get to that later).
-The important part here is `FOR UPDATE`.
-It asks for an exclusive lock for the
+The important part of the select query is `FOR UPDATE`.
+It asks for an *exclusive lock* for the
 selected record meaning "we are going to update the record in the transaction".

-The second update query is claiming the particular job by the worker.
+The another `update` query is claiming the particular job by the worker.
 The worker claims the job for itself by setting `reserved_at` field to the current time.
 If the `reserved_at < NOW() + 90` then the job is not eligible for running and
 won't be selected by other jobs by the `select` query.

 If the job is present in the `jobs` table after some configured time (e.g., 90 seconds)
 the job is considered *expired* and is again eligible to run (if attempt counter is not too high).
-This is quite robust mechanism - if some error interrupts job execution (e.g., a runtime exception, server reboot)
+This is quite a robust mechanism - if some error interrupts the job execution (e.g., a runtime exception, server reboot)
 the job is not deleted from the table and is re-run after the 90 seconds.

 The `reserved_at` criteria guarantees that the job will be run *at least once*
-before removing from the database (unless the attempt counter is too high)
+before removing from the database (unless the attempt counter is too high).

 After the job is processed the job is deleted from the database: